fogbender/b2b-saaskit/README.md

 What's happening here?

-- `createTRPCRouter` creates a new router that will be mounted in the `appRouter`.
+- `createTRPCRouter` creates a new router mounted in `appRouter`.
 Routers can be nested ad infinitum.
-- `publicProcedure` is a regular function that doesn't have any middleware.
+- `publicProcedure` is a regular function that doesn't have any middleware (XXX explain).
 (Check out `authProcedure` and `orgProcedure` in `src/lib/trpc/trpc.ts` for inspiration.)
 The main way middleware is used is by adding data to the `ctx` object and performing checks like making sure that the user has access to the requested resource.
-- the difference between `query` and `mutation` is that one corresponds to `useQuery` in TanStack Query and the other to `useMutation`.
-You can just think of it as `GET` and `POST` requests.
+- `query` and `mutation` correspond to `useQuery` and `useMutation` in TanStack Query, respectively.
+You can think of these as `GET` and `POST` requests.
-- we are just using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
-In a real app, that would be a database call so that you can persist the value across server restarts.
+- We are using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
+In a real app, similar functionality would be handled by a database, to persist data across frontend nodes and server restarts.
-- we are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate network latency.
-This is useful for testing loading states during development.
+- We are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate network latency - useful for testing loading states during development.

-Now that we have the backend code, let's call it from the frontend.
-We'll add a new page `src/components/Counter.tsx`:
+Now that we have the backend code in place, let's call it from a new page `src/components/Counter.tsx`:

 ```tsx
 import { trpc, TRPCProvider } from './trpc';